Zero-Tang/NoirVisor/src/svm_core/readme.md

 5. The hooked function may invoke other functions in other pages.

 ## Potential Optimization
 Since the hooked function may invoke other functions in other pages, we may grant execution permission to these pages in the Secondary Page Table.
-For example, `NtSetInformationFile` routine in Windows would call functions like `ObReferenceObjectByHandle`, `NtfsFsdSetInformation`, etc., and the proxy function, so unless these pages include code which detects hooks, it is a fairly good idea to permit executions for these pages on the Secondary Page Table. <br>
+For example, `NtSetInformationFile` routine in Windows would call functions like `ObReferenceObjectByHandle`, `NtfsFsdSetInformation`, etc., and the proxy function, so unless these pages include code which detects hooks, it is a fairly good idea to permit executions for these pages on the Secondary Page Table. \

 In summary, there will be at least four #NPF occurring in a single execution of hooked function.
 In comparison, Intel EPT offers flexibility that intensive access can still have least performance penalty.